netket/netket.org/content/posts/3-unitaryhack/index.md

 author: Filippo Vicentini
 ---

-NetKet is partecipating in the 2022 edition of [UnitaryHack](https://unitaryhack.dev), kindly sponsored by the quantum non-profit [Unitary Fund](https://unitary.fund).
+NetKet is participating in the 2022 edition of [UnitaryHack](https://unitaryhack.dev), kindly sponsored by the quantum non-profit [Unitary Fund](https://unitary.fund).

-The hackathon will run for two weeks, from Friday, June 3rd to Friday, June 17, and sees several high-profile quantum software projects proposing bounties to complete some tasks that will benefit them.
+The hackathon will run for two weeks, from Friday, June 3 to Friday, June 17.
+During the hackathon, several high-profile quantum software projects are each proposing several tasks for which Unitary Fund will provide a bounty to the participant completing the task.

 ![Image alt](images/UHack_short.gif)

-The hackathon will run for two weeks, from Friday, June 3rd to Friday, June 17, and sees several high-profile quantum software projects proposing bounties to complete some tasks that will benefit them.

-NetKet is partecipating with 4 bounties to this Hackathon worth 300$ in total.
-To claim a bounty you need to get a PR accepted (not necessarily merged) by the maintainers *before* the end of the hackathon.
-The precise instructions to follow are found in the [UnitaryHack](https://unitaryhack.dev/hacker-guide/) website, and the precise list of bounties can be found [here](https://unitaryhack.dev/projects/netket/).
+NetKet is participating with 4 bounties to this hackathon, which are worth US$ 300 in total.
+To claim a bounty, you need to get a PR accepted (not necessarily merged) by the maintainers *before* the end of the hackathon.
+The precise instructions to follow are found in the [UnitaryHack](https://unitaryhack.dev/hacker-guide/) website and the list of bounties can be found [here](https://unitaryhack.dev/projects/netket/).

-We are offering 4 bounties, some of which don't require particular experience with quantum physics but which will benefit the NetKet project as a whole.
-Here is the list:
+We are offering the following 4 bounties, some of which don't require particular experience with quantum physics but which will benefit the usability of the NetKet project as a whole:

-- [#1200](https://github.com/netket/netket/issues/1200) Add support for a single-file HDF5 based logging sink (75$)
+- [#1200](https://github.com/netket/netket/issues/1200) Add support for a single-file HDF5 based logging sink ($75)

   [HDF5](https://docs.h5py.org) is a commonly used file-format that can store any kind of data.
 We would like contributors to implement a logger that can output this kind of files.
-No experience with quantum-related topics is required to carry win this bounty!
+No experience with quantum-related topics is required to win this bounty!

 - [#1201](https://github.com/netket/netket/issues/1201) Use colors to signal bad sampling in expectation value/samplers state (50$)